RemiAllio/MitoFinder/README.md

 - [x] **[Seq_ID]_mtDNA_contig.png** 				schematic representation of the annotation of the mtDNA contig

+# Particular cases

+/!\ Close reference required /!\

+For the particular cases below, we recommend using MitoFinder in two different steps.
+First, you can use it to assemble and/or identify mitochondrial-like contigs, then use it in a second step to annotate these particular contigs (option -a) with the corresponding additional options.
+Also, these options are recommended for cases in which a (really) close reference is available.

+## Annotation of mitochondrial genes containing intron(s)

+/!\ Close reference required /!\

+In some taxa (e.g. fungi), it's possible to find protein-coding mitochondrial genes containing intron(s).
+In these cases, we add the --allow-intron option (combined with --gapsize and --cds-merge).
+However, it is important to note that, despite the search for start and stop codons is functional for this option, there is no search for intronic boundaries.
+The exon annotation is based only on the similarity with the reference.
+That's why a close reference is necessary and even with a good reference, we recommend to double check the exon annotation.
+Note: The presence of "introns" in non protein-coding genes is not yet supported in MitoFinder.

+## Annotation of NUMTs

+/!\ Close reference required /!\

+Once you have identified nuclear contigs that may contain NUMTs, you can use MitoFinder to find the NUMTs using the --numt option.
+Basically, this option allows MitoFinder to find the same gene several times in a contig.
+Given that the NUMTs can be full of stop codons, we recommand to limit the number of walks (--nwalk 0) that MitoFinder can do to improve the annotation (looking for start and stop codons).

 # UCE annotation
-MitoFinder starts by assembling both mitochondrial and nuclear reads.
+MitoFinder starts by assembling both mitochondrial and nuclear reads using de novo metagenomic assemblers.
 It is only in a second step that mitochondrial contigs are identified and extracted.
-MitoFinder thus provides UCE contigs already assembled and the annotation can be done from the following file:
+MitoFinder thus provides UCE contigs that are already assembled and the annotation can be done from the following file:
-- **[Seq_ID]link_[assembler].scafSeq** 	containing all assembled contigs from raw reads.
+- **[Seq_ID]_link_[assembler].scafSeq** 	containing all assembled contigs from raw reads.

-To do so, we recommend the PHYLUCE pipeline, which is specifically designed to annotate ultraconserved elements (Faircloth  2015; Tutorial: https://phyluce.readthedocs.io/en/latest/tutorial-one.html#finding-uce-loci).
+To do so, we recommend the use of the PHYLUCE pipeline which is specifically designed to annotate ultraconserved elements (Faircloth  2015; Tutorial: https://phyluce.readthedocs.io/en/latest/tutorial-one.html#finding-uce-loci).
-You can thus use the file **[Seq_ID]link_[assembler].scafSeq** and start the pipeline at the **"Finding UCE"** step.
+You can thus use the file **[Seq_ID]_link_[assembler].scafSeq** and start the Phyluce pipeline at the **"Finding UCE"** step.

 # Associated publications